 Posted on Mon Jul 1, 2019

-Tennis elbow is a degenerative disease affecting one of the tendons attached to the outside (lateral side) of the elbow which is responsible for extending the wrist joint.
+Tennis elbow is a degenerative disease affecting one of the tendons attached to the elbow’s outside (lateral side), which is responsible for extending the wrist joint.
 It is also known as lateral epicondylitis and is just one of the causes of pain on the outside of the elbow.